hringbauer/hapROH/package/upload_instructions.md

 Update version in setup.py to next version number (if wanted)

 ### Update setuptools.
-If needed, delete previous dist/* (or be specific below what to upload)
+Delete previous dist/* (alternatively be specific below what to upload)

 python3 setup.py sdist